edgelesssys/marblerun.sh/content/docs/workflows/verification.md

 # Verifying a deployment

-Marblerun provids a simple REST-API for clients to verify the confidentiality and integrity of the coordinator and the deployed Marbles.
+Marblerun provides a simple REST-API for clients to verify the confidentiality and integrity of the coordinator and the deployed Marbles.

 ## Establishing trust in the Coordinator